MicrosoftDocs/architecture-center/docs/security/storage-data-encryption.md

 An example of virtual disk encryption is [Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-overview).

-### Enable Platform Encryption Services
+## Enable platform encryption services

-All public cloud service providers enable encryption that is done automatically using provider managed keys on their platform.
+All public cloud service providers enable encryption that is done automatically using provider-managed keys on their platform.
 In many cases, this is done for the customer and no user interaction is required.
 In other cases, the provider makes this an option that the customer can choose to use or not to use.